 The company’s original headquarters was in Akron, Ohio, the same as that of rival Goodyear.
 For the next 75 years, Firestone and Goodyear would battle for supremacy in the tire industry.
 In 1979, Firestone hired John Nevin to breathe new life into the company, and Nevin instituted several reforms, including the transfer of its headquarters from Akron to Chicago.

 Nevin also sold Firestone’s other businesses, and in 1988, the company was acquired by Bridgestone.
 The merged Firestone and Bridgestone companies set their headquarters in Nashville, Tennessee.

 The merger of Firestone and Bridgestone also led to the company’s expansion of services.
 Aside from tires, the company now uses the Firestone brand for other divisions and services.
-These include the Specialty Products, Firestone Natural Rubber Company, Complete Auto Care, Industrial Products LLC and Firestone Building Products.
-Today, the company has an annual revenue exceeding $2 billion.
+These include the Specialty Products, Firestone Natural Rubber Company, Complete Auto Care, Industrial Products LLC, and Firestone Building Products.
+Today, the company has annual revenue exceeding $2 billion.

 Apart from its rich history, Firestone has also long been associated with motorsports, including the classic 1911 Indianapolis 500 which was won by a car using Firestone tires.
 In fact, Firestone cars won all the Indy Car races from 1920 to 1966, underscoring its superior design and reliability.

 Firestone was also involved in Formula One from 1950 to 1974.
 After leaving the motorsport scene in 1974, the company returned in 1995 to CART.
 After Goodyear retried from the Indy Car Series, Firestone was left as the lone tire supplier.